 Industry lobbyists have marketed chrysotile asbestos as a ‘safer’ alternative to amphibole asbestos.
 They argued that the health risks are low when chrysotile is handled with care, despite the classification by the World Health Organization of all kinds of asbestos as carcinogenic, including chrysotile.
-Recently, Health Canada has revised its statement that previously suggested that chrysotile is a less dangerous form of asbestos.2
+Since December 30, 2018, all forms of asbestos, including chrysotile, have been banned in Canada.

 Characteristics of Asbestos Fibres

-Asbestos fibres have no smell or taste, and they are individually too small to see with the naked eye.1 Asbestos fibres cling to each other, creating a distinctive fibrous rock look.
+Asbestos fibres have no smell or taste, and they are individually too small to see with the naked eye.
+The fibres cling to each other, creating a distinctive fibrous rock look.

 How is Asbestos Mined and Processed?

 There are asbestos deposits all over the world.
 Deposits are found throughout Canada, especially in the province of Quebec.
-Others are found in Russia, Zimbabwe, China, Brazil, Kazakhstan, and South Africa.
-Smaller deposits and mines are found in Australia, the United States, and Bolivia.5
+Worldwide, the top producers of asbestos in 2019 were Russia, Kazakhstan, China, Brazil, and Zimbabwe.

 Once extraction is finished, the fibres are transported to a processing plant where the material can become a wide array of manufactured goods such as building materials, brake pads or fireproof cloth.

 One of the challenges in advocating the ban of asbestos production, import, and export is that asbestos is a global resource and commodity.
 This is why it is essential that every country pushes for the ban of asbestos products.
-So far over 50 countries worldwide have banned the import and export of asbestos.
+As of 2017, over 55 countries worldwide have banned the import and export of asbestos.